 "Recognition by operation of law means that it will not be necessary to resort to any proceeding in order to obtain such recognition, so long as the person who is relying on the measure does not take any step towards enforcement.
-It is the party against whom the measure is invoked, for example in the course of a legal proceeding, who must allege a ground for non-recognition set out in paragraph 2 [of Article 23]."60
+It is the party against whom the measure is invoked, for example in the course of a legal proceeding, who must allege a ground for non-recognition set out in paragraph 2 [of Article 23]."75

-- 41. The non-mandatory grounds for non-recognition set out in the Convention are, for the most part, the classic grounds found in the various HCCH Conventions on private international law.61 One ground, however, is specific to the 1996 Convention.
+- 47. The non-mandatory grounds for non-recognition set out in the Convention are, for the most part, the classic grounds found in the various HCCH Conventions on private international law.
+They include lack of jurisdiction, not giving the child or a person with parental responsibility the opportunity to be heard (except in a case of urgency), public policy considerations or incompatibility with later measures ordered.
+One ground, however, is specific to the 1996 Convention.
 It allows Contracting States not to recognise or enforce a measure of protection involving the cross-border placement of the child in foster or institutional care or the cross-border provision of care of a child by kafala or analogous institution, where the competent authorities failed to consult and obtain the consent of the competent authority in the Contracting State where the placement or the provision of care is to take place prior to taking such a measure.
-The duty to consult, transmit a report on the child and obtain consent is provided for in Article 33 of the Convention. - 42.
+The duty to consult, transmit a report on the child and obtain consent is provided for in Article 33 of the Convention. - 48.
 While measures of protection are recognised by operation of law, "[...] any interested person may request from the competent authorities of a Contracting State that they decide on the recognition or non-recognition of a measure taken in another Contracting State" (Art.
 24).
 Such a procedure is governed by the law of the requested State.
 This provision may be of interest in cases where the measure of protection involves the return or relocation of the child to another Contracting State as the result of, for example, a custody determination, the appointment of a guardian or a cross-border placement into foster care.
 Such return or relocation could be to the Contracting State of the child's current or former habitual residence, that of the child's nationality or a third State, subject to relevant immigration rules allowing the child to enter and reside in the State concerned.
-Certainty may be required in these cases as to the recognition or enforcement of a measure of protection that has been taken before the relocation of the child but in no circumstances will a determination of recognition under Article 24 trump the application, where relevant, of the immigration rules of the requested state. - 43.
-As is customary in HCCH Conventions, "[t]he authority of the requested State is bound by the findings of fact on which the authority of the State where the measure was taken based its jurisdiction"
+Certainty may be required in these cases as to the recognition or enforcement of a measure of protection that has been taken before the relocation of the child but in no circumstances will a determination of recognition under Article 24 trump the application, where relevant, of the immigration rules of the requested state. - 49.
+As is customary in HCCH Conventions, "[t]he authority of the requested State is bound by the findings of fact on which the authority of the State where the measure was taken based its jurisdiction" (Art.
+25).
+In addition, "there shall be no review of the merits of the measure taken" (Art.
+27).77 "If the measure [of protection] requires enforcement, for example a measure of constraint to obtain the handing over of the child, [...] the measure will have to be the subject in the